malogenty/MiniProject01/README.md

 GRANT SELECT, UPDATE, INSERT, DELETE ON users TO miniapiproject;
 GRANT SELECT, UPDATE, INSERT, DELETE ON clocks TO miniapiproject;
 GRANT SELECT, UPDATE, INSERT, DELETE ON workingtimes TO miniapiproject;
+GRANT USAGE, SELECT ON SEQUENCE users_id_seq TO miniapiproject;
+GRANT USAGE, SELECT ON SEQUENCE clocks_id_seq TO miniapiproject;
+GRANT USAGE, SELECT ON SEQUENCE workingtimes_id_seq TO miniapiproject;
 ```